 - It’s best to store the adhesive bottle inside an airtight container in a dark space.
 To avoid any chance of moisture damaging the glue, keep a packet of silica gel or rice.

 - NEVER ever keep your lash extension adhesive in the freezer, let alone the fridge.
-It’s best to keep it at room temperatures to avoid hot/cold shocks.
+It’s best to keep it at room temperature to avoid hot/cold shocks.

-- In order to ensure the ingredients of the adhesive mix well, shake it for two to three minutes before using it.
+- To ensure the ingredients of the adhesive mix well, shake it for two to three minutes before using it.